 Show them what you want, give them the direction and structure to achieve it, and invest in their growth along the way.
 This is how you create a people management strategy that'll allow you to slowly move away from working in the business—and still have it run just the way you want it to.

-For more on how to build and manage a high-performing team, check out these other favorite blogs:
+For more on how to build and manage a high-performing team, check out these other great resources: